-

 When the reading is finished numbers are called.
 The sick persons who have these numbers go each with one of the brothers to cell.
 Here the priest goes into another trance-like prayer before a picture of the sainted Antoin, asking for a message on how to advise the patient.

 Some of the advice is the same for almost all cases.
 The sick and even the well must not eat anything but vegetables, cutting out even butter, eggs and milk.
-At all times they must keep in mind and obey the tenets of the Antoinist cult which are:
+At all times they must keep in mind and obey the tenets of the Antoinist cult which are:1.
+Nobody is able to teach you anything about God.
+You have to find Him for yourself.

 2. Respect everyone who is a believer, in anything.